 Knot’s wayfinding program helps visitors to the Oregon Historical Society feel welcomed upon entry and oriented within the building’s multiple floors and collections.

 Although history can be a maze, making your way through a historical museum shouldn’t be.
-At the Oregon Historical Society, incremental growth and increased square footage for exhibits has meant more room to tell the stories of Oregon’s past — from its Native American heritage to its progressive environmental initiatives.
-But the growth has come at a cost: new additions and renovations have created more complicated passages for more than 50,000 visitors each year.
 Knot’s comprehensive wayfinding program clarified the path through history.
+At the Oregon Historical Society, incremental growth and increased square footage for exhibits have meant more room to tell the stories of Oregon’s past — from its Native American heritage to its progressive environmental initiatives.
+But the growth has come at a cost: new additions and renovations have created complicated passages for more than 50,000 visitors each year.
 Knot’s signage made it simpler for all, from staff to large groups of school children.

-The building entry now features a bolder and more informative graphic composition, while the entry desk features an overhead sign clearly visible for everyone in line.
-Knot’s “You Are Here” maps illustrate how the building levels are arranged and identify spaces for exhibits, the library and important amenities such as restrooms.
-Maps also detail easiest routes to the building’s three elevators, and visitor brochures feature Knot’s new map design.
-Knot’s signage and wayfinding solutions help bring history alive—guiding visitors to the museum’s interactive exhibits, visiting exhibits and the rich selection of permanent artifacts on display.
-The museum’s wayfinding program complements the mission of the museum to be a valuable resource, and helps bring Oregon’s history alive.
+The building entry now features a bolder and more informative graphic composition, while the entry desk features an overhead sign clearly visible to everyone in line.
+Knot’s “You Are Here” maps illustrate how the building levels are arranged and identify spaces for exhibits, the library, and important amenities such as restrooms.
+Maps also detail the easiest routes to the building’s three elevators, and visitor brochures feature Knot’s new map design.
+Knot’s signage and wayfinding solutions help bring history alive—guiding visitors to the museum’s interactive exhibits, visiting exhibits, and the rich selection of permanent artifacts on display.
+The museum’s wayfinding program complements the mission of the museum to be a valuable resource and helps bring Oregon’s history alive.